What Smart Lawyers Know:

 Client reviews are marketing tools.

-If you’re like most lawyers, you’re only vaguely aware of Google for businesses, and you haven’t claimed the ownership of your firm on sites that review lawyers and local business.
-Google now places highly rated business higher in search engine result searches.
+If you’re like most attorneys, you’re only vaguely aware of Google My Business, and you haven’t claimed the ownership of your firm on sites that review lawyers and local businesses.
+Google now rewards businesses with highly rated reviews with more visibility in the results Google displays after a search.
 You need great reviews, you need a lot of great reviews, and you need to be alert enough to respond to reviewers when appropriate.
 Consider it due diligence.
-Don’t think for a second that what’s said on Yelp stays on Yelp.
+Don’t think for a second that what’s said on Yelp doesn’t affect whether or not a potential client reaches out to your firm.

-Print out upbeat posters for your office, or have a tagline on your card, to encourage people to leave a great review (and tell them which sites).
+Develop a review generation strategy – which may include having a tagline on your business card – to encourage people to leave a great review (and tell them which sites).

-And claim your Yelp, LinkedIn, and professional Google space.
-Claim your name on all the directories you can find, and the employer and attorney review sites.
+Also, claim your Yelp, LinkedIn, and Google My Business listings.
+Claim your name on all the online directories you can find, and the employer and attorney review sites.
 Then cultivate authentic and positive ratings and reviews on these influential sites.

 Social media: like it or not…use it.

 Most people look for legal assistance on their smartphones.
-If you draw one substantial case a year from paid marketing efforts on Facebook, or a localized Google Ad campaign, you are getting a good return on a low investment.
+If you draw one substantial case a year from paid marketing efforts on Facebook, you are getting a good return on a low investment.

 Be present in associations, conventions, and educational initiatives.